 We have programs designed specifically for you.

-Before engaging in dialectical behavior therapy, a health care professional generally explains the process of this treatment approach.
+Before engaging in dialectical behavior therapy, a health care professional generally explains the process of this substance abuse treatment approach.
 The therapist and client collaborate to develop realistic goals to be achieved during each of the four stages of therapy.

 During stage one of DBT, individuals strive to gain control over their reckless behaviors, which could include heavy drinking or drug abuse.
 Those entering this level of therapy often have a history of self-harming, suicidal thoughts or mental illness.